-8. What special requirements, if any, are required for processing sensitive PII?
-Are there any categories of personal data or PII that are prohibited from collection or disclosure?
+8. What special requirements, if any, are required for processing sensitive personal data?
+Are any categories of personal data prohibited from collection or disclosure?
 Under the draft Bill, sensitive personal data may only be processed in following situations:

-- with the explicit consent of the data subject (when that consent is not restricted by any other applicable law) - for the purposes of exercising or performing any right or obligation imposed by law on the data controller in connection with employment - to protect the vital interests of the data subject - for medical purposes - in connection with any legal proceedings - for obtaining legal advice (while ensuring its integrity and secrecy) - for the purposes of establishing, exercising or defending legal rights - processing is necessary for the administration of justice pursuant to orders of a court of

-- competent jurisdiction - for the exercise of any functions conferred on any person by or under any law
+- with the explicit consent of the data subject (when that consent is not restricted by any other applicable law) - for the purposes of exercising or performing any right or obligation imposed by law on the data controller in connection with employment - to protect the vital interests of the data subject - for medical purposes - in connection with any legal proceedings - for obtaining legal advice (while ensuring its integrity and secrecy) - for the purposes of establishing, exercising or defending legal rights - processing is necessary for the administration of justice pursuant to orders of a court of competent jurisdiction - for the exercise of any functions conferred on any person by or under any law - where the information contained in the personal data is made public advertently by the data subject.